timusus/Shuttle/CONTRIBUTING.md

 Also, please respect the licenses of any code that is used/contributed to Shuttle.
 Credit should be given where it is due.

+##### Getting started:

+Checkout the `master` branch.
+Shuttle has been setup so you should be able to run it without any additional configuration.

+The `devDebug` build variant is the one to use.
+The `release` variants are for Shuttle Play Store releases, and will not compile for you (as you need private API keys & keystore information).

+If you're using the Last.fm artwork a lot, please go to https://www.last.fm/api/account/create and create your own key.

 #### Bug Reports:

 Bugs are tracked using the [Github Issue Tracker](https://github.com/timusus/Shuttle/issues)